pgrajzl/satellite-overhead/quickstart.md

     time_window=time_window
 ).calculate_path()
 ```
-Alternatively, instead of specifying an observation target and utilizing the PathFinder class to generate the antenna direction path, you can provide a custom antenna path as a list of `PositionTime` objects.
+Instead of specifying an observation target and utilizing the `PathFinder` class to generate the antenna direction path, a custom antenna path can be provided as a list of `PositionTime` objects.

 ### Load Satellite Data